Sarania/BlissfulAI/README.md

 ## Features

-- Uncensored character driven interactive chat powered by large language models
+- Uncensored character driven interactive chat powered by large language models!
 - Create customized characters and then interact with them!
 Any character you like!
 They can be your friend, your mentor, your lover, your advisor, and so much more!
 - Characters develop from their interactions with you!
 - Characters use a working memory system: a context sensitive combination of recent conversation(short term memory) and past conversations(long term memory).
 - Fully customizable, adaptable to different hardware configurations.
 Low VRAM?
 Limp by with a quantized 3 billion parameter model.
 Max VRAM?
 Run giant models that the rest of us can only dream about!
 - Live help system and solid default settings so you can jump right in!
-- Voices, personality traits, character avatars and more are planned for the future!
+- Voices, personality traits, 3D character avatars and more are planned for the future!
-- Fully open source
+- Fully open source, licensed under CC-BY-NC-SA!